DashrathMundkar/cicd-java-maven-project/README.md

 # cicd-java-maven-project
-This is simple java-maven project for cicd.
+This is simple java-maven project for cicd enviroment such as kubernetes